Chemaclass/chemaclass.com/content/blog/2022-05-27-bikeshedding.md

 ### People within an organization typically give **disproportionate weight to trivial issues**

-This has been true in all companies where I've being working.
-From time to time, when you have important mixed with not-so-important topics together (or even not important at all!), it's pretty common to see yourself "bikeshedding" with your peers about the trivial topics instead of confront the important things that will brig real value soon to the end customer/consumer.
+This has been true in all companies where I've been working.
+From time to time, when you have important mixed with not-so-important topics together (or even not important at all!), it's pretty common to see yourself "bikeshedding" with your peers about the trivial topics instead of confronting the important things that will bring real value soon to the end customer/consumer.

 This is more common than we think, and it can happen to everyone.